-2 The development of questions is part of the MDF RM system to also capture the need to understand why changes are occurring or not.
+4 The development of questions is part of the MDF RM system to also capture the need to understand why changes are occurring or not.
 Developing questions to articulate information needs is not a specific requirement of the Standard.
-However, developing questions is considered good practice.
+However, developing questions for some information needs (instead of indicators) is acceptable practice.

-3 Control point 3.2 were not scored since impact assessment were not due and has not been done.
+5 Control point 3.3.2 and 3.3.3 were not scored since impact assessments have not yet been conducted.